joshua-m-david/jerichoencryption/README.md

 - Build into Android/iOS app with Progressive Web App or desktop app with Electron or similar application. (future)
 - Dark theme for night operation. (future)
 - Interface translated into most common languages. (future)
+- Remove usages of substr() and use substring() - considered a legacy feature in ECMAScript and could be removed from future versions (future)
 - Add information about bug bounty e.g. paid in cryptocurrency. (future)

 Some tips for developers:

-- Download the original source code from the website or Freenet and verify the file using the GPG signature (Key ID 0xDC768471C467B6D0 and Fingerprint CF3F 79EE 0114 59BA 0A59 9E9C DC76 8471 C467 B6D0).
+- Download the original source code from the website and verify the file using the GPG signature (Key ID 0xDC768471C467B6D0 and Fingerprint CF3F 79EE 0114 59BA 0A59 9E9C DC76 8471 C467 B6D0).
 - Verify the fingerprint on https://onename.com/joshua_m_david and https://keybase.io/joshua_m_david.
 - Read Clean Code by Robert C. Martin.
 - Keep code in the same style throughout the project.